hq9000/hq9000/_posts/2022-07-19-vega-visualization-performance-benchmark.md

 I would say, based on the experiments I performed, the sweet spot is somewhere around 7500 datapoints.
 Anything above, although somewhat workable, at least up to 30k, is already not too comfortable to interact with.

-The most surprising discovery for me was that `svg` renderer does not show any immediately obvious inferiority in comparison with `canvas`, and in some respects and on certain data sizes gives, in fact, better performance (I'm referring to hover behaviour at 1000k).
+The most surprising discovery for me was that `svg` renderer does not show any immediately obvious inferiority in comparison with `canvas`, and in some respects and on certain data sizes gives, in fact, better performance (I'm referring to hover behaviour at 10000k).

 Another noteworthy finding is that there is no noticeable performance difference when using `csv` or `json` as data format.

-So 7500 seems to be Ok, but another point is whether we really want to display this much data.
+So 10000 seems to be ok, but another point is whether we really want to display this much data.
 Several thousand facts on the same picture is already too much for any human being to digest.
 So further scaling should be possible by dynamically loading small portions of data and performing server-side aggregation so that at any given point, the graphical frontend has a comfortably sized data to display.